• Skip to main content

 Plan Premium Deductible Enrollment

-Choosing a Part D plan is less about how many plans are available and more about whether your medications are covered at your preferred pharmacy at an affordable price.
+Part D plan choice depends less on the number of plans and more on whether your drugs are covered at your preferred pharmacy at a reasonable cost.

 See Medicare Part D plans in Georgia